Head of Werner Josten Library

 Duke, John.
 Four Chinese love lyrics : for soprano and piano.
 [Editors: Clifton J. Noble, Jr., Marlene M. Wong] Huntsville, Tex. : Recital Publications, 2010.
 Preface by Marlene M. Wong; score transcribed and edited by Clifton J. Noble, Jr.

-“So You "Have" To Be A Dance Librarian: Extending Our Skills: Focus on the Library,” presented by Marlene Wong; sponsored by the MLA Music Librarianship Educators Roundtable, 2-27-2015, Denver, CO.
-Building Our Knowledge Base for Today's Job Market: An introduction to dance librarianship for the traditional music librarianship course.
+Wong, Marlene.
+“So You 'Have' To Be A Dance Librarian: Extending Our Skills: Focus on the Library,” presented at the MLA Music Librarianship Educators Roundtable, Denver, CO, Febriary 27, 2015.

 Music Library Association

-Member, Advisory Board, Contact Quarterly: Dance and Improvisation Journal
+Advisory Board of Contact Quarterly: Dance and Improvisation Journal (member)